 - Mind your length.
-As any preschool teacher or children’s librarian can confirm, reading with children is most enjoyable for both parties when the book in question contains just enough text to carry the story along without exhausting a child’s attention.
+As any preschool teacher or children’s librarian can confirm, reading with children is most enjoyable for both parties when the book contains just enough text to carry the story without exhausting a child’s attention.

 - Pick a timely subject.
 Picture books are more likely to be picked up by parents, teachers, and librarians on the prowl if they tackle topics these adults want to prepare their children to face.
-Take advantage!
-Talk about a perfect time to write about the “boogy monster” or “having cooties”!
+So, take advantage!
+Talk about a perfect time to write about the “boogey monster” or “having cooties”!

 - Voice morals carefully and cleverly.
-Few will argue against picture books as excellent tools for teaching sound decision-making skills, but most of these success stories find clever, quiet ways to do so without alienating readers by being too “preachy.”
-Use subtle metaphors for more significant issues (ahem, like boogy monsters and cooties, for example).
+Few will argue against picture books as excellent tools for teaching sound decision-making skills.
+Still, most of these success stories find clever, quiet ways to do so without alienating readers by being too “preachy.”
+Use subtle metaphors for more significant issues (ahem, like boogey monsters and cooties, for example).

 - Think about those end materials!
-Many of today’s best picture books include a few pages at the end, which include notes for adults on how to best use the book to teach a skill or an idea to young readers.
+Many of today’s best picture books include a few pages at the end, which contain notes for adults on how to best use the book to teach young readers a skill or an idea.
 Hint: this is especially useful to parents grappling with becoming educators due to stay-home directives.